How to Publish Your LLC in New York: Complete Guide (2026)

 These are the most frequent mistakes LLC owners make during the publication process:

 1. Publishing in the wrong county.
-Your publication must be in newspapers designated by the county clerk for the county listed on your Articles of Organization — not the county where you physically operate.
-If you publish in the wrong county, you have to start over.
+Section 206 requires publication in newspapers designated by the county clerk for the county listed on the LLC's Articles of Organization — not the county where the business physically operates.
+Publication in a different county does not satisfy §206, and the process generally needs to be restarted in the correct county.

 3. Information mismatch in the notice.
-If the LLC name, address, or formation date in your publication notice does not exactly match your state records, the Department of State may reject your Certificate of Publication.
+When the LLC name, address, or formation date in the publication notice does not exactly match state records, the Department of State may reject the Certificate of Publication.

-4. Waiting too long to start.
-With a six-week mandatory publication period, plus time for county clerk designation (1-2 weeks), affidavit delivery (1-3 weeks), and state processing (2-4 weeks), the 120-day deadline is tighter than it appears.
+4. Starting too close to the 120-day deadline.
+With a six-week mandatory publication period, plus time for county clerk designation (1-2 weeks), affidavit delivery (1-3 weeks), and state processing (2-4 weeks), the 120-day window is tighter than it appears.

-5. Sending photocopied affidavits.
+5. Submitting photocopied affidavits.
 The Department of State generally requires original affidavits.
-Sending copies typically results in your filing being returned.
+Filings submitted with photocopies are typically returned.

-6. Forgetting the $50 filing fee.
-Your Certificate of Publication must include a $50 check or money order payable to "Department of State."
-Missing payment means your filing is returned.
+6. Omitting the $50 filing fee.
+The Certificate of Publication filing must include a $50 check or money order payable to "Department of State."
+Filings submitted without payment are returned.

 7. Not following up with newspapers for affidavits.
 Some newspapers send affidavits automatically; others do not.
-If more than two weeks have passed since your last publication date without receiving them, contact the newspapers directly.
+When more than two weeks have passed since the last publication date without delivery, following up with the newspaper directly is often necessary.

 Should You Publish Your LLC Yourself or Use a Service